-In peel, owners are supposed to check their condominium’s declaration in order to get to know who is actually responsible for the repairs, replacement and maintenance of any exclusive-use common elements.
+In Oakville and Peel, owners are supposed to check their condominium’s declaration in order to get to know who is actually responsible for the repairs, replacement and maintenance of any exclusive-use common elements.
 However, in some cases, the situation may be unclear, requiring legal interpretation.

 Owners are generally responsible for the condominium maintenance Peel of the common elements, which are their exclusive-use.
 They’re rarely responsible for their replacement or repair, but there’re exceptions that will be specified in the condo’s declaration.
 In particular, townhouses greatly show huge variation in what is a common element or full owned, sometimes at costly outcomes.

 The reserve funds may be used to replace features, which are the common elements.
 However, if they are personally owned, then every owner is responsible for replacing them.
 Peel condominium owners are responsible for replacement and repairs when:

 • They have damaged or broken an item in the property such as the fire-alarm system or a balcony railing and in this case, the owner should be responsible for all expenses to be incurred.

 • Car oils, toxic materials, or any other chemical that have leaked in specific places within a condo such as in a parking space or a locker.

 • They haven’t performed proper maintenance on the damaged part of the building or haven’t allowed any corporation to do so.

 • Their tenant or guests have damaged something, which is actually an exclusive-use common element or just part of it.